Actually, and ironically this is not Baseball Bill's time of year.

-A usher for the Senators' last three seasons, Baseball Bill was a fixture in section 116 of Rfk Stadium, behind home plate. he and his "regulars" would swap fried chicken, endlessly debate pitching changes, hoot, holler and harass.
+An usher for the Senators' last three seasons, Baseball Bill was a fixture in Section 116 of RFK Stadium, behind home plate.
+He and his "regulars" would swap fried chicken, emdlessly debate pitching changes, hoot, holler and harass.
 "The only bad thing about it," says Bill, "was I couldn't drink any beer while I was working."

-But things soured as the Senators played out their last month.
+But things soures as the Senators played out their last month.

-First, Short took awayy the two "freebies" that t teach usher was given for each game.
+First, Short took away the two "freebies" that each usher was given for each game.
 That act of generosity prompted Baseball Bill to report for work one night carrying an effigy of Short.
 The dummy was stuffed with copies of The Sporting News.

-After Bill pparaded it around the lower stands between innings, Short passed the word that Bill's services were no longer required.
+After BIll paraded it around the lower stands between innings.
+Short passed the word that Bill's services were no longer required.

 The next spring, Baseball Bill proved he was not to be trifled with.

-There were the Texas Rangers, nee Senators, in Baltimore to play the Orioles. there was Short, sitting in a box beside the Texas dugout.
-And there, after tthe second inning, was Baseball Bill, effigy in hand.
+There were the Texas Rangers, nee Senators, in Baltimore to play the Orioles.
+There was Short, sitting in a box beside the Texas dugout.
+And there, after the second inning, was Baseball Bill, effigy in hand.

-Holdforth arranged with the Oriole ushers, many of whom he knew, to let him alone for half an inniing.
+Holdforth arranged with the Oriole ushers, many of whom he knew, to let him alone for half an inning.
 That was how much time they gave him.

-But Bill would like history to record that it was not he who dumped a beer over Short's head during the next inning. it was a woman he didn't know, some Washington Bill had evidently inspired with his passive vigil.
+But Bill would like history to record it was not he who dumped a beer over Short's head during the next inning.
+It was a woman he didn't know, some Washingtonian Bill had evidently inspired with his passive vigil.

 "Would I," asked Baseball Bill, "waste a beer on a guy like that?"

 For now, Baseball Bill tends bar at the Hawk and Dove, a Capitol Hill saloon.
-Some days, he plays softball, but at 26, and an almost unimaginable number of pounds ("It's been years since I weighed myself.
-I don't want to know"), he has been relegated to second- string catcher.
+Some days, He plays softball, but at 26, and an unimaginable number of pounds (It's been years since I weighed myself.
+I don't want to know"), he has been relegated to second-string catcher.